-(9) Customer choice process: Describe processes utilized by the local board to ensure customer choice in the selection of training programs, regardless of how the training services are to be provided.
-WIOA §108(B)(19)
+(10) Customer choice process: Describe processes the local board uses to ensure customer choice in the selection of training programs, regardless of how the training services are to be provided (WIOA §108(b)(19)).

 The Board assures that local career centers and partners will adhere to the principles of customer choice as outlined in provisions of WIOA.
 Customers interested in training services must select a field from the Demand Occupations List and meet eligibility criteria.
 Training programs and training provider information is available at all CSH career centers.
-Career Counselors provide career assessment and career counseling services to assist customers in developing their career pathways.
-Customers will work with Career Counselors during the selection process to analyze cost and how to coordinate financial resources, allowing them to make an informed decision.
+Career Specialists provide career assessment and career counseling services to assist customers in developing their career pathways.
+Customers will work with Career Specialists during the selection process to analyze cost and how to coordinate financial resources, allowing them to make an informed decision.